tstriker/py-datetime/README.md

   you can do `dt.timedelta(dateA - dateB)`.
 See gotchas higher up for the 900 thing.
 * `timedelta.totalSeconds()` - returns total seconds between the two times.
 * `timedelta.str()` returns analog of python's `str(time)`, which is `%H:%M:%S.%f`

+# Dealing with UTC

+py-datetime is timezone naive, but dates and times around daylight savings can get bit iffy.
+There are two functions that help mitigate that

+* `dt.datetime.utc()` - pass in JS datetime in UTC timezone. the datetime object will be marked as operating in UTC
+* `dt.datetime.strptime` - if you pass in the date string in UTC, make sure to specify the third optional param to `true`. from there on out this date object will be marked as operating in UTC.

+Be mindful around datemath, e.g. `z = dt.datetime(dt.datetime.utc() + dt.timedelta(1))` will lose the UTC information, so
+you should do `z.utc = true` after that.
+I know, the API is bit sucky at the moment, have to ponder on it.
+If you have any good ideas - pull requests welcome!